 BIOL 223 Cell Biology (3 sem. hrs.)
 A study of the molecules and processes that determine cell structure and function, including how this information is derived from the wide range of visual and analytical tools available today.
-The course describes the chemical nature of cells and the structure and behaviour of cells in the context of tissues NB: Students taking BIOL 223 are urged to take CHEM 221 (Organic Chemistry) concurrently in order to be prepared to take BIOL 384 or 386.
-Prerequisite(s): A minimum grade of C in BIOL 103, 104, and 105; or BIOL 113, 114; and one of CHEM 103 or 111; and one of CHEM 104 or 112.
+The course describes the chemical nature of cells and the structure and behaviour of cells in the context of tissues NB: Students are advised to take CHEM 221 (Organic Chemistry) concurrently with BIOL 223.
+Prerequisite(s): BIOL 103, 104, and 105 (minimum Grade C required); or BIOL 113 and BIOL 114(minimum Grade C required); CHEM 103 or 111(minimum Grade C required) CHEM 104 or 112.
 (3-3; 0-0) BIOL 226 Introduction to Evolutionary Theory (3 sem. hrs.)
 An introduction to the basic concepts of evolution as an organizing theory in biology.
 Topics covered include: comparative genomics, sources or variation, natural selection, genetic drift, adaptation, sexual selection, kin selection, speciation and phylogenetics.
-Prerequisite(s): BIOL 103, 104 AND 105; or BIOL 113 and 114.
+Prerequisite(s): BIOL 103, 104 and 105; or BIOL 113 and 114.
 BIOL 233 Microbiology for Nurses (3 sem. hrs.)
 A study of pathogenic microorganisms and the control of infectious diseases.
 Topics include (i) the biology of bacteria, viruses, fungi, protozoa, and helminths; (ii) immunity, immunology, and immunization; (iii) sterilization, disinfection, chemotherapeutic agents; and (iv) epidemiology and public health microbiology.
 This course is only open to nursing students.
 Students may not take both BIOL 233 and 333 for credit.
-Prerequisite(s): BIOL 241 and 242.
+NB: Course is only open to Nursing students Prerequisite(s): BIOL 241 and 242.

 BIOL 241 Human Anatomy and Physiology I (3 sem. hrs.)
 An introductory course in human anatomy and physiology focusing on the structure and function of the cellular, histological, integumentary, skeleton, muscular, cardiovascular, respiratory and metabolic systems.
 Special attention will be given to the interaction of these systems in maintenance of homeostasis and adaptations during performance and disease conditions.
 Prerequisite(s): None.
 (3-3; 0-0) BIOL 242 Human Anatomy and Physiology II (3 sem. hrs.)
 An introductory course in human anatomy and physiology focusing on the structure and function of the nervous, digestive, renal, endocrine, and reproductive systems in addition to immunity and acid-base balance.
-Special attention will be given to the interaction of these systems in maintenance of homeostasis and adaptations Prerequisite(s): BIOL 241 or Instructor's permission.
+Special attention will be given to the interaction of these systems in maintenance of homeostasis and adaptations Prerequisite(s): BIOL 241 or Instructor's consent..
 (0-0; 3-3) BIOL 262 Marine Biology (3 sem. hrs.)
 A study of the life history and distribution of marine organisms in several major habitat types, including soft sediment and rocky substrate communities.
 Emphasis is on field and laboratory work in a survey of common local marine plants and animals and their relationships.
 Includes field work in the Lower Mainland, Gulf Islands, and/or Vancouver Island.
 NB: Summer sessions only.
 Not offered every year.
 See department chair.
 Cross-listed: GENV 262.
 Prerequisite(s): Instructor's consent.
-Fulfils labscience requirement for non-majors.

 BIOL 290 Introduction to Biotechnology (3 sem. hrs.)
 This course reviews the role of modern biotechnology in plant, animal, and marine biology, microbiology, agriculture, the pharmaceutical industry, and medicine.
 The course focuses on underlying technologies in biotechnology, how these technologies are implemented, together with public concerns and government guidelines and legislation.
 Cross-listed: BIOT 290.